woow-wu7/8-penetrate/4-ENGLISH/0-0-CLASSIFICATION/AA-4-JobInterview.md

 【 By now 】, I have 6 years of experience in 【 software development 】 and 1 year of experience in UI 【 design 】.

-I like use Vue and React 【 tech stacks 】 to develop 【 projects 】, I have developed many mini-programs, applications and websites, etc(et cetera)/and stuff/and so on. and I also implemented a UI component 【 library 】 using Vite, Webpack, Typescript and Vue3.
+I like use Vue and React 【 tech stacks 】 to develop 【 projects 】, I have developed many mini-programs, 【 applications 】 and websites, etc(et cetera)/and stuff/and so on. and I also implemented a UI component 【 library 】 using Vite, Webpack, Typescript and Vue3.

 (1)
-In the first company, I was 【 primarily 】 responsible for implementing the two map-related applications.
+In the first company, I was 【 primarily 】 responsible for implementing the two map-related 【 applications 】.

 The main function of the first application is to draw layers on Amap or Baidu Map, and then 【 simulate 】 real 【 physical structures 】 such as walls and 【 corridors 】 using different shapes.